 - Immune serum globulin.
 Pregnant women, infants and people with weakened immune systems who are exposed to the virus may receive an injection of proteins (antibodies) called immune serum globulin.
 When given within six days of exposure to the virus, these antibodies can prevent measles or make symptoms less severe.

 Fever reducers.
-If a fever is making you or your child may also take over-the-counter medications such as acetaminophen (Tylenol, others), ibuprofen (Advil, Children's Motrin, others) or naproxen (Aleve) to help relieve the fever that accompanies measles.
+If a fever is making you or your child may also take over-the-counter medications such as acetaminophen (Tylenol, others), ibuprofen (Advil, Children's Motrin, others) or naproxen sodium (Aleve) to help relieve the fever that accompanies measles.
 Read the labels carefully or ask your health care provider or pharmacist about the appropriate dose.

 Use caution when giving aspirin to children or teenagers.
 Though aspirin is approved for use in children older than age 3, children and teenagers recovering from chickenpox or flu-like symptoms should never take aspirin.
 This is because aspirin has been linked to Reye's syndrome, a rare but potentially life-threatening condition, in such children.

 - Antibiotics.
 If a bacterial infection, such as pneumonia or an ear infection, develops while you or your child has measles, your doctor may prescribe an antibiotic.

 - Vitamin A. Children with low levels of vitamin A are more likely to have a more severe case of measles.
 Giving a child vitamin A may lessen the severity of measles infection.
 It's generally given as a large dose of 200,000 international units (IU) for children older than a year.
 Smaller doses may be given to younger children.

 Lifestyle and home remedies

 If you or your child has measles, keep in touch with your health care provider as you monitor the progress of the disease and watch for complications.
 Also try these comfort measures:

 - Take it easy.
 Get rest and avoid busy activities.

 - Drink plenty of fluids.
 Drink plenty of water, fruit juice and herbal tea to replace fluids lost by fever and sweating.
 If needed, you can buy rehydration solutions without a prescription.
 These solutions contain water and salts in specific proportions to replace both fluids and electrolytes.